stanislavfort/stanislavfort.github.io/_posts/physics/2020-03-18-orbit_perturbations.md

 ---
 title: "Perturbing circular orbits and General Relativity"
 ---
+The closure of near-circular orbits and the relativistic precession of Mercury's perihelion using high school math

 # Perturbing circular orbits and General Relativity
 **The closure of near-circular orbits and the relativistic precession of Mercury's perihelion using high school math**